Cost of consents

 When you first apply for your resource consent, you will need to pay a deposit which will cover any costs involved in assessing and initial processing of your application.
 These costs are non-refundable and are charged whether your application is granted or declined.
 An application will not be accepted as a complete application until payment of the required deposit fee is received either online, by cheque, or by eftpos at one of the Regional Council's reception desks.
 We are happy to hold the forms until payment is received, but the processing time does not start until payment is received.

-The final cost of your consent will will vary depending on the resources we use processing your application (e.g. staff time).
+The final cost of your consent will will vary depending on the resources we use processing your application (such as staff time).
 Our staff can give an indication of expected costs upon request.
 Generally the cost of your application is relative to the potential impact of your activity.
 So the cost of your consent can be calculated as:

 Cost of consent = staff time + direct costs including disbursements + notification + hearing costs